-In the course of your work, especially during home visits, you may come across children who are appear severely malnourished and in need of specialized attention by trained health workers, or children that you think may have a nutritional problem.
-Such children should be referred to village health teams for further action, using a form similar to the one on the following pages when possible.
+In the course of your work, especially during home visits, you may come across children who appear severely malnourished and in need of specialized attention by trained health workers, or children who you think may have a nutritional problem.
+Such children should be referred to village health teams for further action, using a form similar to the one in Handout 9.2 (also on page 38 in the mobilisation guide) when possible.
 It should be noted that you can make a referral even if the form is not available.
-When possible, note the signs of malnutrition, details of the home, and report to any member of the village health team for follow up.
+When possible, note the signs of malnutrition, details of the home, and report to any member of the village health team for follow-up.